SAP/terraform-provider-btp/docs/data-sources/globalaccount_role.md

 subcategory: ""
 description: |-
   Gets details about a specific global account role.
+  Tip:
+  You must be assigned to the admin or viewer role of the global account.
 ---

 # btp_globalaccount_role (Data Source)

 Gets details about a specific global account role.

+__Tip:__
+You must be assigned to the admin or viewer role of the global account.

 ## Example Usage